tianjianl/tianjianl/README.md

 ### Hi there 👋
-My name is Tianjian Li, currently doing research on multilingual NLP.

-My research interests mainly concern representation learning in non-Euclidean structures, especially using graph neural networks to enhance the performace of spatial-temporal modeling
+My name is Tianjian Li, I have received my B.A. in Mathematics and Computer Science from New York University.
+I will be pursuing a M.S. degree at Johns Hopkins University starting from fall 2022.

+My current research interests span natural language processing with deep learning.
+I am currently focusing on multilingual NLP.
+I aim to design more resource efficient algorithms for 1) Improving the ability for smaller models to perform zero-shot/few-shot transfer learning tasks and 2) Enhancing  performance on various tasks on low resource languages.

+I am also interested in more broader topics in NLP that may or may not be about deep learning: parsing, POS tagging, CF grammar, phase alignment...

-I am also an amateur Go(the chess, not the programming language) player and a San Antonio Spurs fan since 2011.
-I enjoy watching old movies during my spare time.
+I enjoy watching old movies as well as spending time with the nature during my spare time.
+Besides, I am a amateur Go(the chess, not the programming language) player.

-If you have anything to share with me, please feel free to contact me through my email: tl2387@nyu.edu
+If you have anything to share with me, please feel free to contact me through my email: tli104@jhu.edu